overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    The deployment script should verify all services are running correctly.

-**Next Steps:** We will run through the process of adding a third data table to stage.
+**Next Steps:** We will run through the process of adding a third data table to Stage.

 ## Step 4: Updating Stage (Optional)